DanDavisx/fsds-autonomy/README.md

 # fsds-autonomy

-These are some ROS 2 (Humble) autonomy utilities for the FSDS (Formula Student Driverless Simulator), which can be found here: https://github.com/FS-Driverless/Formula-Student-Driverless-Simulator.
+This is a circuit centre line path generator and MPC (model predictive control) controller for the ADS-DV in the Formula Student Driverless Simulator, which can be found here: https://github.com/FS-Driverless/Formula-Student-Driverless-Simulator.

 Please follow the guidance on the FSDS repo to set up the simulator and WSL here: https://fs-driverless.github.io/Formula-Student-Driverless-Simulator/v2.2.0/.
 I will not discuss how to set up their simulator here.

-This project omits any form of perception or mapping pipeline, which is why we're generating a centre-line from a cone CSV.
+This project omits any form of perception or mapping pipeline, which is why we're generating a centre line from a cone CSV.
 Subsequently, you won't be able to use this for the DEFAULT simulator maps, only custom ones loaded from a CSV.
 The default maps are unity asset files and are loaded differently.
 There is a map builder available that builds circuits and exports them as a cone CSV for FSDS here: https://github.com/mvanlobensels/random-track-generator

 ### Requirements
 - Ubuntu 22.04